- Who We Are

 This city benefit enables UFT members to pay for allowable commuting costs with pretax dollars.
-Participating in the program can mean a savings of up to 42 percent on monthly commuting expenses, depending on the cost of your transit travel and your individual tax situation.
-(You can use the online calculator to determine your savings.)
+Participating in the program can mean a savings of up to 30 percent on monthly commuting expenses, depending on the cost of your transit travel and your individual tax situation.
+(You can use the online calculator at WageWorks to determine your savings.)

 The program, administered by WageWorks, covers virtually any transit system in the tri-state area.
 Here’s a partial list:

 - New York City Transit, Long Island Rail Road, Metro-North Railroad, New Jersey Transit, PATH and NY Waterway.

 - Parking at or near public transit to commute to work, with the Park-n-Ride program.